top of page

 Manual vs. Automatic Journal Entries

 When using accounting software, some of these journal entries are done automatically—especially when reconciling your bank accounts.
 But manual journal entries can be handy for making adjustments, such as loan forgiveness or correcting mistakes.
-For instance, if you need to adjust a transaction without impacting the bank account, a manual journal entry is the way to go.

 Key Account Categories in Loan Journals